mrbid/QUAKE3_TENSOR_TRIGGER/README.md

 The SimpleCNN models are still the best as they only use a 3x3 sample window so they are much more accurate, and, they have much less missfire.
 Crazy huh, so much work to make these 28x28 models which are higher in computational cost, time invested, etc, and yet still less effective.

+## Oddities
+QUAKE3_CNN only has one C client as where QUAKE3_FNN has two, one in the root directory which compiles a standalone version in C which uses AVX FMA extensions and one in the `/PredictBot` directory which interfaces with the Python daemon.

 ## What now?
 Well it depends what your intentions are, if you're just after pwning some noobz, then join this excessiveplus server [173.199.79.107:27974](http://elitez.eu) and go wild, this is only really decent on Instagib game modes.
 Or join a QuakeLive Instagib server, and while you're at it tell everyone to download ioQuake3 because it's better and more people play it.